 Dr. Thomas is also a Certified Veterinary Medical Acupuncturist and loves to combine the arts of alternative medicine with traditional western medicine to help the whole patient.
 She became certified through the CSU acupuncture program in 2008 and has been practicing this form of Traditional Chinese Medicine with great success for the past 9 years.

 Currently Dr. Thomas is pursuing becoming a Diplomate of the American Board of Veterinary Practitioners.
 The requirements for certification require extensive research and a write up of two medical cases demonstrating specialist level skills and knowledge, as well as complete a rigorous examination to test such knowledge.
 She is embarking on this journey to show her dedication to excellence in Veterinary Medicine.
 Dr. Thomas enjoys all parts of veterinary medicine, including internal medicine, surgery, dental surgery and radiology, wellness and preventive medicine and more.

-Dr. Thomas is very excited about the opportunity to join Dr. Smogor and Dr. Lombana in their dream of creating a veterinary center that is centered on patient care and close relationships with their owners.
+Dr. Thomas is very excited about the opportunity to join Jackpot Veterinary Center; focusing on patient care and close relationships with their owners.

 Outside of work Dr. Thomas is very busy with a wonderful loving husband, 3 great kids, 5 dogs, 2 cats, 2 horses and a box turtle.
 Even with all that she can still find time to read a great novel or get in a desert hike or trail ride.

 Dr. Lindsey Smogor was raised just west of Las Vegas, NV.
 Prior to veterinary school, she managed her family’s horseback riding stables and arena.